ZacharieGignac/roomos-macros-extension/README.md

 3. After connecting, your macros appear in the tree
 4. Click a macro to open it.
 Edit as desired and press Ctrl+S to save
    - On save you’ll see “Saved macro <name>” and the “unsaved” badge clears

+### Macro logs (Output)

+- Open View → Output, then choose “RoomOS Macro Logs” from the dropdown.
+- Logs stream automatically when connected and rebind on profile switch.

 ### xAPI IntelliSense, Help, and Stubs (Experimental)